kcat/alure/README.md

 each package to acquire all dependencies.

-After acquiring all dependencies, you will need to make sure that the includes, libraries, and binaries for each file are in your path.For most dependencies this isn't a big deal, if you are using msys these directories are simply `msys/mingw64/bin`, `msys/mingw64/lib` and `msys/mingw64/include`.
+After acquiring all dependencies, you will need to make sure that the includes, libraries, and binaries for each file are in your path.
+For most dependencies this isn't a big deal, if you are using msys these directories are simply `msys/mingw64/bin`, `msys/mingw64/lib` and `msys/mingw64/include`.
 However the cmake file for Alure requires you to use the direct directory where OpenAL soft headers are located (so instead of `msys/mingw64/include`, its `msys/mingw64/include/AL`)